What is an intranet? The full definition

 Maintains employee engagement

 Today’s Intranet 2.0 encourages collaboration, rather than just communication.
-It uses advances in technology to create a platform that allows a company to become a digital workplace.
+It uses advances in technology to create a platform that allows a company to become

 Does intranet 2.0 need the internet to function?
 Yes it does, as it’s a branch that links to the internet and can be accessed from anywhere with an internet connection.
 Data and files are stored in the Cloud, which is the storage and delivery of information via the Internet.